 5. Add the chopped onion and curry leaves and cook till the onion is glassy. .

 6. Now add the ground kurma masala paste and fry it, until the oil separates out.

 7. Add the cooked beans, a cup of water and salt and cook.

 8. Blend in the curd and cook for a few more minutes.

 9. Garnish with fresh coriander and finely chopped tomatoes.

-My children loved to carry ghee rice and avarekai kurma to the Drive-in theatre, and relished it as they watched the Hindi masala movies on the large screen.
+My children loved to carry ghee rice and Avarekai Kurma to the Drive-in theater, and relished it as they watched the Hindi masala movies on the large screen.
 If it was Friday evening, then Drive-in was the favorite outing, as the movies changed every Friday!
-If it was Drive in it, then we had to carry Avarekaalu kurma and ghee rice.
+If it was Drive in it, then we had to carry Avarekaalu Kurma and ghee rice.
 This habit had become a family "ritual" for almost a decade, until Drive-in was shut down to make way for a large Shopping Mall!